AsiaVision / GettyImages

 Citi Premier CardBonus categories80,000 points when you spend $4,000 in the first 3 months3X points on restaurant, supermarket, gas station, air travel and hotel purchases; 1X points on everything else$95

-Southwest Rapid Rewards Priority Credit CardAirline benefits75,000 points after you spend $3,000 on purchases in the first 3 months3X points on Southwest purchases and 2X points on local transit, commuting (including rideshare), internet, cable, phone services and select streaming, as well as 1X points on everything else$149
+Southwest Rapid Rewards Priority Credit CardAirline benefits50,000 points after you spend $1,000 on purchases in the first 3 months3X points on Southwest purchases and 2X points on local transit, commuting (including rideshare), internet, cable, phone services and select streaming, as well as 1X points on everything else$149

 How to choose a travel credit card for beginners

-There are so many great travel cards on the market that choosing just one can be quite difficult.
-The easiest way to get the right card for you is to look for one that matches your travel goals, spending habits and, of course, budget.
+There are so many great travel cards on the market that choosing one can be difficult.
+The easiest way to get the right card for you is to look for one that matches your travel goals, spending habits and, of course, your budget.

-First, decide which categories you spend the most in each month and go for a card that rewards you in those areas.
-Next, you can use your travel goals to narrow down the choices you’ve gathered.
-For example, if you don’t travel enough to make up for a card’s annual fee, go with a lower- or no-annual-fee card.
+To start, decide which categories you spend the most in each month and opt for a card that rewards you in those areas.
+From there, you can use your travel goals to narrow down the choices.
+For example, if you don’t travel enough to make up for a card’s annual fee, you may want to go with a lower- or no-annual-fee card instead.

 Lastly, consider which card will give you the best mix of rewards and perks – or a combination of both – before you apply.